tdpetrou/RDF-Triple-API/README.md

 # RDF-Triple-API

 A simple API for extracting the RDF triple (subject, predicate, object) of any sentence.
+The parsed sentence is also returned in addition to the triple.

 The algorithm implemented is taken from [this paper] (http://ailab.ijs.si/dunja/SiKDD2007/Papers/Rusu_Trippels.pdf) by Delia Rusu.